 Social media is important for the big names as much as for the small businesses.
 It’s a source of free marketing and a great way to stay in touch with your customers.
 However, being active and publishing every day does take a lot of your time.
 Not only that, but it can also get overwhelming if you do it for a longer period.

 If you can’t afford to hire a person that will do just that, the best thing you can do is resort to social media automation tools.
+Such innovative solutions, which are popular in the market today, include Hootsuite, Buffer, and CoSchedule.
 These allow you to create your posts in bulk and set times when you want them published.

 Of course, you shouldn’t do it once a week and forget about it for the rest of the days.
 Be sure to keep track of performance and customer engagement.
-This will allow you to optimize your posts for the future.
+This will allow you to optimize your posts for the future, and more importantly, make any necessary changes or adjustments to your social media strategy.

 The only way a business can improve is by listening to feedback.
 Your customers know what they want to get from you.
 So, what they have to say is invaluable.
 To keep track of that, you need a straightforward collection method.
 There are some great examples of these in our article about WooCommerce review plugins.